 Next, we distinguish whether~$M_Y=\emptyset$ or not.
-First, we consider the case that~$M_Y=\emptyset$.
+First, we consider the case where~${M_Y=\emptyset}$.
 Recall that each vertex in~$Y_U$ is incident with only unsafe edges.
 Thus, we can safely assume that each vertex in~$Y_U$ has at least $2$~neighbors, as otherwise~$(G,k)$ is a trivial no-instance.
-Hence, from the procedure above we can conclude that~$Y'=\emptyset$ in this case.
+Hence from the procedure above, we can conclude that~$Y'=\emptyset$ in this case.
 Thus,~$|Y_U|<|Z|\le 2\binom{|X|}{2}$ and hence the size of~$Y$ is bounded by a function only depending on~$\ell$.
-Hence, in the following, we assume that~$M_Y\ne\emptyset$.
+In the following, we therefore assume that~$M_Y\ne\emptyset$.
 We use the following claim to shrink the size of~$Y_U$.

-\begin{claim} There exists a unsafe spanning connected subgraph~$T$ of~$G$ such that all vertex pairs in~$T-Y'$ are safely connected and for each vertex~$y$ in~$Y'$ the unsafe spanning connected subgraph~$T$ contains exactly $2$~edges which are incident with~$y$. \end{claim} \begin{claimproof} Let~$T$ be a unsafe spanning connected subgraph for~$G$.
+\begin{claim} There exists a safe spanning connected subgraph~$T$ of~$G$ such that all vertex pairs in~$T-Y'$ are safely connected and for each vertex~$y$ in~$Y'$ the safe spanning connected subgraph~$T$ contains exactly $2$~edges which are incident with~$y$. \end{claim} \begin{claimproof} Let~$T$ be a safe spanning connected subgraph for~$G$.
 Clearly, if each vertex pair in~$T-Y'$ is safely connected, we are done since for each vertex~$y$ in~$Y'$,~$T$ contains exactly $2$~edges which are incident with~$y$.
-Otherwise, we do the following to construct a new unsafe spanning connected subgraph~$T'$ based on~$T$:
+Otherwise, we do the following to construct a new safe spanning connected subgraph~$T'$ based on~$T$:

 First, we show that for two vertices~$u,x\in X$ we either have~$z_{ux},z_{xu}\in M_Z$ or~$z_{ux},z_{xu}\not\in M_Z$.
 Suppose exactly one of these vertices, say~$z_{ux}$, is contained in~$M_Z$ and the other vertex~$z_{xu}$ is contained in some~$U_i$.
 Note that each vertex in~$Y$ which is adjacent to~$z_{ux}$ is also adjacent with~$z_{xu}$, and vice versa.
 Thus,~$z_{ux}$ cannot be matched in~$M_Z$, a contradiction to the definition of~$M_Z$.
 Thus, either~$z_{ux},z_{xu}\in M_Z$ or~$z_{ux},z_{xu}\not\in M_Z$.